Train show: The Depot Museum’s annual Christmas Train Show runs from noon to 4 p.m. on Friday through Sunday, Dec. 8 to 10 and Dec. 15 to 17.

-New tutoring option: Spark Whole Student Learning, at 556 Broadway in downtown Sonoma, offers tutoring and learning support for elementary, middle and high school students.
-Run by Lauren Papadin and Elizabeth Wade, the center offers one-to-one and small group tutoring sessions, test prep and workshops for students in grades K-12. sparkssonoma.com
+New tutoring option: Spark Whole Student Learning, at 556 Broadway in downtown Sonoma, offers tutoring and learning support for elementary, middle and high school students, as well as ACT, SAT and SSAT test prep.
+Run by Lauren Papadin and Elizabeth Wade, the center offers one-to-one and small group tutoring sessions, test prep and workshops for students in grades K-12. sparksonoma.com

 Autism support: Santa Rosa’s Anova, the only specialized school in our area for students on the autism spectrum, burned to the ground in the recent fires.
 Last week, Naked Wines donated $500,000 to help the school rebuild.

 St. Vincent’s update: St. Vincent’s Catholic School in Petaluma currently has only 230 students.
 The school recently named a new athletic director, Stan Switala, who hopes to use athletics to both help boost enrollment prosperity.
 New principal Pat Daly has said that an enrollment of 400 would be ideal for the school.